bimdata/documentation/src/viewer/customize_the_ui.md

 The `simple` mode display the component in a small div adapted for small menu interfaces like switching between few options.

 The `free` mode display the component in a div.
-The developper of the plugin is responsible to decide the style of the component because the div is related to the component size.
+The developer of the plugin is responsible to decide the style of the component because the div is related to the component size.

 The `panel` mode open the component in a Panel.
 The panel height is 100% of the window (minus few margins) and it can be unpined.
 Once unpined, the panel can be resized and moved inside the window like on the gif below.